Mathematics (MATH)

 Formal Studies Distro AreaMATH 351-0 Fourier Analysis and Boundary Value Problems (1 Unit)

-Fourier series with applications to partial differential equations arising in physics and engineering.
+Partial differential equations.
+Fourier series with applications to PDEs arising in physics and engineering.
+Uniqueness of solutions.
+Fourier transforms.
 Students may not receive credit for both MATH 351-0 and any of MATH 381-0, MATH 360-2, or ES_APPM 311-2.

 Prerequisite: MATH 250-0 or MATH 281-3 or MATH 360-1 or GEN_ENG 206-4 or GEN_ENG 206-4.